 As a first cut, I think we should stick to single-concept queries.

-#6 Updated by Chad Berkley almost 15 years ago
+#6 Updated by Chad Berkley about 15 years ago

 This is now working via Jena.
 Shawn and I have changed the kepler configuration